The Designation Process

 Natural England has appointed consultants to undertake the assessments required for designation.
 There will be a strong emphasis on collaboration and engagement so that anybody with an interest in the Yorkshire Wolds landscape has an opportunity to contribute to the process.

-The project timetable and an explanation of the process is provided below.
+The project stages and an explanation of the process is provided below.
 Further information can be found on our Support > FAQs page in the Background Information section.

-Call for evidence - The project begins with a ‘call for evidence’ from Local Authorities and key stakeholder organisations.
-This will run from the end of March through to the end of April and involve a number of stakeholder webinars, which will explain the process and how best to respond with evidence relating to the Natural Beauty and the desirability of designation of the area.
-This evidence will be used to inform subsequent stages in the process: Evaluation of Natural Beauty and Assessment of the Desirability of Designation.
+Call for evidence - The project began with a ‘call for evidence’ from Local Authorities and key stakeholder organisations.
+This ran from the end of March 2022 through to the end of April 2022 and involved a number of stakeholder webinars, which explained the process and how best to respond with evidence relating to the Natural Beauty and the desirability of designation of the area.
+This evidence was used to inform subsequent stages in the process: Evaluation of Natural Beauty and Assessment of the Desirability of Designation.

 Pre-assessment desk study - The designation of a new AONB follows a formal process which tests the application of the statutory ‘outstanding natural beauty’ criterion for AONB designation in a consistent, objective way.
-At the start of the process a review of the designation history of the area will be undertaken looking at the past recognition of the landscape as an Area of High Landscape Value or Important Landscape Area.
-The Area of Search (illustrated above) will be divided into a number of Evaluation Areas which form an initial framework to gather, collate and assess evidence on which judgements are made.
-The Evaluation Areas are defined to exclude adjacent settlements, although in some instances they include built up areas.
+At the start of the process a review of the designation history of the area was undertaken looking at the past recognition of the landscape as an Area of High Landscape Value or Important Landscape Area.
+The Area of Search (illustrated above) was divided into a number of Evaluation Areas which formed an initial framework to gather, collate and assess evidence on which judgements were made.
+The Evaluation Areas were defined to exclude adjacent settlements, although in some instances they included built up areas.
 Please note we are not assessing significantly built-up areas.
-Where Evaluations Areas are next to open countryside their boundaries are 'fuzzy'.
+Where Evaluations Areas are next to open countryside their boundaries were 'fuzzy'.

 The box below shows the set of factors that are accepted as relevant to assessing landscapes for national designation.
-These will form the basis for assessing the levels of natural beauty in the Area of Search.
+These formed the basis for assessing the levels of natural beauty in the initial Area of Search.

 Factors related to natural beauty